JScott/robot-tears/README.md

 When creating a Gears package:

 - include the binary in the package root with the same name as the directory
+- create `metadata.yaml` (see existing packages for examples)
+- include a Gemfile if your script requires the use of gems